 The total area is 2,061.4 square km; the urban area is only about 1/3 that of the suburban.
 The average height compared to the sea surface in the center area is about 5 meters, in the northern suburban is about 16 meters.

-On hydrography, Ho Chi Minh City Vietnam has a wide network of rivers and canals, the most important rivers flowing through and near the city are Saigon River and Dong Nai River (the main freshwater).
+On hydrography, Ho Chi Minh City Vietnam has a wide network of rivers and canals, the most important rivers flowing through and near the city are the Saigon River and Dong Nai River (the main freshwater).

 With the central position in Southeast Asia, Ho Chi Minh City is an important transport hub for overland routes, water routes and air routes, which connects the provinces in Southern Vietnam and is an international port.